Computational creativity: Neologism

 The blending of multiple word forms is a dominant force for new word creation in language; these new words are commonly called "blends" or "portmanteau words" (after Lewis Carroll).
 Tony Veale has developed a system called ZeitGeist that harvests neological headwords from Wikipedia and interprets them relative to their local context in Wikipedia and relative to specific word senses in WordNet.
 ZeitGeist has been extended to generate neologisms of its own; the approach combines elements from an inventory of word parts that are harvested from WordNet, and simultaneously determines likely glosses for these new words (e.g., "food traveller" for "gastronaut" and "time traveller" for "chrononaut").
 It then uses Web search to determine which glosses are meaningful and which neologisms have not been used before; this search identifies the subset of generated words that are both novel ("H-creative") and useful.

 A corpus linguistic approach to the search and extraction of neologism have also shown to be possible.
 Using Corpus of Contemporary American English as a reference corpus, Locky Law has performed an extraction of neologism, portmanteaus and slang words using the hapax legomena which appeared in the scripts of American TV drama House M.D.

 In terms of linguistic research in neologism, Stefan Th.
 Gries has performed a quantitative analysis of blend structure in English and found that "the degree of recognizability of the source words and that the similarity of source words to the blend plays a vital role in blend formation."
 The results were validated through a comparison of intentional blends to speech-error blends.

 Poetry

 Like jokes, poems involve a complex interaction of different constraints, and no general-purpose poem generator adequately combines the meaning, phrasing, structure and rhyme aspects of poetry.
 Nonetheless, Pablo Gervás has developed a noteworthy system called ASPERA that employs a case-based reasoning (CBR) approach to generating poetic formulations of a given input text via a composition of poetic fragments that are retrieved from a case-base of existing poems.
 Each poem fragment in the ASPERA case-base is annotated with a prose string that expresses the meaning of the fragment, and this prose string is used as the retrieval key for each fragment.
 Metrical rules are then used to combine these fragments into a well-formed poetic structure.
 Racter is an example of such a software project.

+LLMs have been applied to poetry since the late 2010s.
+In Autumn 2020, The Poetry Review (ISSN 0032-2156) published Ariel Klein's "50% Human: A poetic interview with AI agents," an LLM-generated/assisted poetic feature and an early verified instance of LLM poetry in a major literary magazine; subsequent trade publications such as K. Allado-McDowell's Pharmako-AI (2020) and I Am Code: An Artificial Intelligence Speaks: Poems (2023) brought LLM-authored verse to wider audiences.